fonsecagabriella/data_science/00_cheatsheets/stats.md

 ## confidence interval for mean
 x +/- z * stddev/sqrt(n)

+- n needs to be = > than 30
+- this is the margin of error: z * stddev/sqrt(n)
+- z(1-alpha/2), where alpha is the significance level
+- o is the std of the population (almost always unknown), use z-score
+- stddev you use the mean of the sample (same formula, but here it will be called the the t-distribution, and you use the t-score)

+- the significance level is the maximum value of type 1 error you're willing to take ; maximum probability of making a type 1 error

 ## confidence interval for proportions
 p +/- z * sqrt( (p*(1-p)) / n  )

 ## standardization - Z-score
 z = X-u / stddev (or o)

+## critical value
+what is the least extreme sample you could get that you would still reject H0?

 **Standard Error**
 SE = stddev / √n,